State of the Plate 2025

 Amid softer consumer demand and rising prime costs, 85% of restaurant operators say they are competing more fiercely for every guest this year; 82% are actively reducing expenses.
 Popmenu’s Q3 2025 survey of 300 U.S. restaurant leaders explores marketing, tech and financial strategies they are applying to stay resilient and improve profitability in less-than-certain times.

-“Concerns around inflation, trade wars, and other potential headwinds are prompting restaurant operators to expand strategies that protect their business and support growth.
-This includes everything from diversifying revenue streams and marketing channels to reducing food and labor costs and engaging new tech suppliers.”
+“Ongoing concerns around inflation, trade wars, weaker consumer spend and other economic headwinds are prompting restaurant operators to take actions that protect margins and profitability.
+This includes everything from reducing food and labor costs to diversifying revenue streams and marketing channels and engaging new suppliers.
+Consumers may see fewer menu options or changes to dishes, more meal deals and more tech-driven experiences at their favorite eateries.”

 Brendan Sweeney, CEO & Co-founder of Popmenu